4 Techniques to Stimulate the Clitoris

-- It’s advisable to increase the frequency of the movements and give prolonged, wet kisses on the clitoris calmly.
+- Specialists advise to increase the frequency of the movements and give prolonged, wet kisses on the clitoris calmly.
 This will lead to more pleasure.

-Look at this article: Seven Myths About Oral Sex and its Consequences on Health Busted
+Look at this article: Seven Myths About Oral Sex and its Health Consequences

 2. It’s not like porn